Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Results

+Simulations of GQL models were carried out for different levels of linearisation, starting from strongly linearised systems (high $\sigma_t$, high $\mathcal{T}$) and converging towards the full ROM ($\mathcal{T} \to 0$).
 The average friction Reynolds number of different GQL models is shown in figure \ref{fig:5}.
 The gray-shaded are represents the reference $Re_\tau$, computed with 95\% confidence level from 50 simulations of the full ROM.
-For low values of $\mathcal{T}$ (severe linearisation), $Re_\tau$ is significantly overestimated.
-As $\mathcal{T}$ increases, $Re_\tau$ approaches that of the full ROM, although the convergence is not monotonic.
+For high values of $\mathcal{T}$ (severe linearisation), $Re_\tau$ is significantly overestimated.
+As $\mathcal{T}$ decreases, $Re_\tau$ approaches that of the full ROM, although the convergence is not monotonic.
 In figure \ref{fig:5}(b), mean flow profiles of GQL ROMs for selected linearisation thresholds (highlighted in figure \ref{fig:4}(b)) are compared to the full ROM.
-It can be seen that the match with the mean profile of the full model improves substantially when $Re_\tau$ approaches the reference value, which occurs for $\mathcal{T} \gtrsim 440$.
+It can be seen that the match with the mean profile of the full model improves substantially when $Re_\tau$ approaches the reference value, which occurs for $\mathcal{T} \gtrsim 0.6$.

 Second-order turbulence statistics for the same thresholds are displayed in figure \ref{fig:6}.
-There is a clear trend of recovering the correct statistics with increasing $\mathcal{T}$, with both the magnitude and the peak position converging to those of the full model.
+There is a clear trend of recovering the correct statistics with decreasing $\mathcal{T}$, with both the magnitude and the peak position converging to those of the full model.
 Similar observations were made by Hern\'andez \textit{et al.} \cite{hernandez_yang_hwang_2022} and Hern\'andez \textit{et al.} \cite{hernandez_yang_hwang_2022_2} using a wavenumber criterion to perform linearisation.